pproxidevengwes/pproxidevengwes/README.md

 - 🔭 I’m currently working on SoftUni - Spring Fundamentals projects
 - 🌱 I’m currently learning Spring Data and Java
-- 👯 I’m looking to collaborate on Spring Data and Java based projects
 - 🐺 Ask me about my dog
 - 📫 How to reach me: aimitkova@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:
+- ⚡ Fun fact: My dog loves to eat absolutely everything, but her favorite treat is actually a healthy one — she can't get enough of crunchy carrots!

 ## Connect with Me